-Even though Android takes bigger market share and, overall, there is a bigger amount of people using it, a considerable difference in the audience itself can be noticed.
-In general, Android’s spreading is mostly based on the users with lower income and mainly comes from the developing countries and emerging markets (Africa, Asia, and South America).
+Even though Android takes a bigger market share and, overall, there is a bigger amount of people using it, a considerable difference in the audience itself can be noticed.
+In general, Android’s spreading is mostly based on users with lower income and mainly comes from developing countries and emerging markets (Africa, Asia, and South America).
 By and large, iOS is more concentrated in the US and Europe.
 When it comes to the average iOS users, they are younger and have higher income, so they are likely to spend more.
-There also is a tendency that those who use Apple are more loyal to this brand than the Android users.
-Therefore, Android is targeted more on massive market with lower earnings while iOS – on the premium one with its users getting higher incomes.
+There also is a tendency for those who use Apple to be more loyal to this brand than the Android users.
+Therefore, Android is targeted more at a massive market with lower earnings while iOS – on the premium one with its users getting higher incomes.

 Much bigger market share captured by Android doesn’t mean more profits are generated through the Play Store than the App Store.
 Even vice versa – statistics shows that, overall, iOS apps earn more income from their apps than the Android ones so far.
 However, according to the recent report from App Annie, which gathers information concerning mobile-app market, Android app revenue has chances to reach and even beat its competitors in the terms of revenue this year (with the help of other Android app stores, not only Google Play).